jxlin/CarND-Vehicle-Detection/README.md

 ## Intro
 This project combines Computer Vision and Machine Learning to tract vehicle and detect lane line like the following video.

+### Lane Detection
+* Calibrate the camera using OpenCV with chessboard images
+* Detect lane lines using perspective transform and edge detection, the result capable of detecting lanes roughly 10 meters ahead and calculates the curvature of the current lane.

+### Vehicle Tracking
+Detect vehicles using computer vision (HOG) with machine learning (SVM) skills.
+Track the vehicle using sliding window and smooth the result using temporal a heatmap.

+##### Click the following image to play video

 [![MY PROJECT RESULT](http://img.youtube.com/vi/5Y0BFjzWTwU/0.jpg)](http://www.youtube.com/watch?v=5Y0BFjzWTwU "Video tracking and Lane line detection")

 ## Setup